cfusterbarcelo/cfusterbarcelo.github.io/_pages/about.md

 ---
 permalink: /
 title: "Dra.
 Caterina Fuster-Barceló"
-excerpt: "Postdoctoral researcher at the Uhlmann Group and BioVision Center, University of Zurich, working on machine learning for bioimage analysis."
+excerpt: "Postdoctoral researcher at UZH working on foundation models and efficient, sustainable AI for bioimage analysis."
 author_profile: true
 redirect_from:
   - /about/